euphonie/study-notes/Engineering Tools/Cloud/GCP/Security/Cloud Security Scanner.md

 	- Clear text passwords
 	- Use of insecure Javascript libraries
 - Scans can be setup, schedule (manual or automatic)
+- Duration depends on size and complexity
+- Generates a load against the application
+- Will probably change state in the application so it may be used with caution
+	- Run scans in test environment
+	- Using test accounts
 - Process
 	- Navigates every link it finds
 	- Activates every control and input